 In conclusion of this definition, what is the potential or power of mindfulness?
 It has been shown to “reduce cognitive vulnerability to stress” .
 This has been demonstrated through various “mindfulness-based interventions” (or MBIs) , which have also been shown to reduce “psychological morbidity.”
 Finally, in an EEG study comparing concentration and mindfulness meditation with relaxation, brain scans demonstrated that meditation is a measurably unique form of consciousness, not merely a degree of relaxation.

-Interactive Mindful Technologies
+Interactive Mindful Technologies ~ setting up a framework

 We base our research on mindful technologies on recent works that try to unify and review mindful experiences in the literature (see Sliwinski, J., et al. 2015; and Sliwinski, J., Katsikitis, M., & Jones, C. M. 2017).
 With reviewing such technologies and different approaches the authors of the aforementioned papers managed to synthesize a model to describe and build such technologies: the Eight-Factor model.
 This model delineates eight factors that need to be partly or fully included to create a mindful experience.

 - Awareness towards inner experiences: also known as “Body-awareness”, it is drawing on the ability of directing one’s attention to a specific body part